forklift-run/rpi-os-demo/README.md

 ## Usage

+### Initialization

+To make a new repository based on this repository, we recommend that you press the green "Use this template" button at the top of the GitHub page for this repository.
+We do NOT recommend using GitHub's "Fork" button from this repository.

+Afterwards, you should update this `README.md` file's Usage and Licensing information accordingly, and you should update the LICENSE files in this repo accordlyg.

+### Development

 The entrypoint for the OS setup process is [`setup.sh`](./setup.sh).
 To add more steps to the OS setup process, add those steps to that file.
 You can refer to the [`tools` step](./tools/install.sh) for an example of installing packages with APT.
 You can refer to the